 Key points to remember before getting Botox injections

 - Before going to a new clinic, be sure to find out your usual dosage of Botox injections (in units).
 This ensures consistency and satisfaction with how your Botox injections will turn out every time.
+We cannot overstate how important this is.

 - Botox is sold under different brands.
 While they all use the same active ingredient, each brand will have different formulations.
 The pharmaceutical company Allergan sells “BOTOX,” which is considered to be the original Botox.